 Metabolic syndrome is a serious health condition.
-It is made up of a group of five conditions which include increased blood pressure, high blood sugar, high cholesterol or triglyceride levels, and excess abdominal fat occurring together at the same time.
+It is made up of a group of four conditions which include increased blood pressure, high blood sugar, high cholesterol or triglyceride levels, and excess abdominal fat occurring together at the same time.

 Metabolic syndrome increases your risk of suffering from heart disease, stroke and diabetes, as opposed to having only one of the above conditions.